adrianschlatter/ppf.webref/docs/DevNotes.md

     - If you run into the "Bad Request - The CSRF session token is missing." problem, make sure to read [Fix Missing CSRF Token Issues with Flask](https://nickjanetakis.com/blog/fix-missing-csrf-token-issues-with-flask)
+    - And if you start losing your mind while trying to fix CSRF problems: Try running it in your production environment.
+I was unable to make it work locally, I was unable to make it work on a test host, but it works on my production server.
+Maybe this is related to the cookie problem related to FQDNs mentioned in the article above: Neither my local computer nor my test host have a fully qualified domain name but my production server has.
 * login: JabRef library is only available to logged-in users